Tell Me When: Music video

 A music video was produced to promote the single, and was shot entirely on location in Prague in the Czech Republic.
 It is directed by British director Andy Morahan.
 It uses reverse motion in several scenes.
 In the video, well-known sites in the city can be seen, as Wenceslas Square, Prague Castle and Wallenstein Garden.
 It opens with Catherall and Sulley in the Wallenstein Gardens, where leaves are blowing upwards instead of downwards.
 In some city scenes, Oakey walks in the streets, while other people are walking backwards.
 The band then performs in the main hall of the Wallenstein Palace, surrounded by lit candles and candelabras.
 In the outside scenes, Catherall wears a black dress while Sulley wears a white dress.
 In the indoor scenes, they both wear black dresses with hat and a veil on their faces.
+"Tell Me When" received "break out" rotation on MTV Europe in February 1995.

 Legacy

 In 2016, The Guardian ranked "Tell Me When" number nine in their list of "The Human League – 10 of the Best".
 Ian Wade noted, "No one would have expected a Human League comeback in 1995, the high summer of Britpop."
 In 2025, music magazine Classic Pop ranked it numbers 16 and two in their lists of the "Top 20 Comeback Singles" and "10 Best Human League Songs".
 Steve O'Brien wrote, "It may not have been marketed as such, but 'Tell Me When' was definitely a 'blue' Human League song, a crazily catchy pop number that would net the band their final – to date – Top 10 hit."